JetBrains-Research/KEEPs/NOTES.md

 ### Generics vs multiple inheritance

-There were no questions about multiple inheritance in the issue => it is unneseccary.
+There were no questions about multiple inheritance in the issue => it is unnecessary.
 So let's prefer generics.

 There was a point to investigate a possible union leaks.